qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

   height;
 * **Filled marker**: similar to the simple marker symbol layer, except that it uses a :ref:`fill sub symbol <vector_fill_symbols>` to render the marker.
-  This allows use of all the existing QGIS fill (and outline) styles for rendering markers, e.g. gradient or shapeburst fills;
+  This allows use of all the existing QGIS fill (and stroke) styles for rendering markers, e.g. gradient or shapeburst fills;
 * **Font marker**: use installed fonts as marker symbols;
 * **Geometry generator** (see :ref:`geometry_generator_symbol`);